-- If your music instrument fits in a suitcase, make sure to pack it really well.
-That is, stuff the inside hollow parts with clothes, like socks and t-shirts, and wrap them in a thick layer of soft clothes to avoid any damage.
+- If your musical instrument fits in a suitcase, make sure to pack it really well.
+That means stuffing the hollow parts with clothes, like socks and t-shirts, and wrap them in a thick layer of soft clothes to avoid any damage.

 - For guitars, violins, cellos, and similar instruments, consider packing a case humidifier to avoid any damage.

-Ideally, you want to transport glassware only in their original packaging, as it’s already designed for shipping.
+Ideally, you want to transport glassware only in its original packaging as it’s already designed for shipping.
 If you have the original packaging, just pack some soft clothes around the box, and you’re good to go.
 However, if you don’t, then you should follow the steps below.

 Plates.
 They break when you apply uneven pressure to them.
 To avoid this, you should find a suitable cardboard box to store them in.
 The box should be slightly larger than the diameter of the plates.
-Store each plate in the box by carefully wrapping it in several layers of paper (Newspapers work great).
+Store each plate in the box by carefully wrapping it in several layers of paper such as newspaper.
 You can pack several dishes in the box and later store the box in your luggage, making sure to leave some space from walls and other hard objects.

-Glass bottles, mugs and ceramics.
+Glass bottles, mugs, and ceramics.
 As with all glassware, paper works best for wrapping your fragile items.
-Try to fill the mug, bottle or carafe with some paper and wrap in three to five layers or paper from the outside.
-A box isn’t needed, just pack some clothes around the item, try to leave at least two inches of distance between them and you should be good to go.
+Try to fill the mug, bottle, or carafe with some paper and wrap it in three to five layers of paper from the outside.
+A box isn’t needed!
+Just pack some clothes around the item, try to leave at least two inches of distance between them, and you should be good to go.